Mohameddiv/subdomain/README.md

 # Subdomain Enumeration
-My custom script for subdomain enumeration porcess that uses most preferred rescources
+My custom script for subdomain enumeration porcess that uses the most well-known and preferred rescources.

+when I move to new VPS, I use this script for subdomain enumeration phase.

+It uses alot of tools in one time instead of using one tool every time, and collect the result in one file
 ### Used Tools

 [subfinder](https://github.com/projectdiscovery/subfinder)